-The carrying value of cash, receivable from issuance of units, accrued investment income, accounts payable bcIMC funds management fees payable, and custodial fees payable approximates their fair value given their short-term nature.
+The carrying value of receivable from issuance of redeemable units, dividends receivable, other accounts payable, payable for the redemption of redeemable units and bcIMC funds management fees payable approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.